Findley Lake, New York: History

 Findley Lake is a four season getaway for camping at Paradise Bay Park Family Campground (located right on the lake), hiking, biking, golf, fishing, hunting, boating, skiing and snowmobiles.
 Peek'n Peak Four Season Resort is less than five miles and all hamlet and town roads are approved and marked as snowmobile trails.
 The community has antique and specialty shops as well as restaurants, bed and breakfasts and country inns.

 Geography

 Findley Lake is entirely centered in the town of Mina.
-The hamlet is approximately 19 miles east of Erie, 11 miles of south Ripley, 16 miles north-northwest of Corry, PA, and about 27 miles west of Jamestown.
-Though the main routes are State Routes 426 and 430, there is access to Findlay Lake via Interstate 86 (exit 4).
+The hamlet is approximately 19 miles east of Erie, 11 miles of south Ripley, 16 miles north-northwest of Corry, Pennsylvania, and about 27 miles west of Jamestown.
+Though the main routes are State Routes 426 and 430, there is access to Findley Lake via Interstate 86 (exit 4).
 Other secondary routes include county routes 1 and 78.